 With all that equipment on board a winter bike it is inevitably going to be heavier than your main machine.

 A weighty winter bike is going to be slower - factor in weather/road conditions, and you won't be setting any land speed records on it.

 But wait until you get back on your best bike in Spring and see how you fly up those familiar climbs.

 Some people fit lower gears to a winter bike so that they are more comfortable hauling its mass up hills.

 A compact chainset with 50/34-tooth rings coupled to a wide-range cassette with large 28 or 32-tooth low gear may be a good idea.
 Others prefer to exactly replicate the gears on their main bike.

-There’s not much point fitting Shimano Dura-Ace on a winter bike either, something from Shimano’s or Campagnolo’s lower or mid-range groupsets offer functionality and cost-effective replacement should parts start to wear out.
+If you're sticking with gears, there's not much point fitting Shimano Dura-Ace on a winter bike, something from Shimano's, SRAM's or Campagnolo's lower or mid-range groupsets offer functionality and cost-effective replacement should parts start to wear out.